Services | Catholic Charities of Baltimore

 How we help

 Catholic Charities provides a variety of programs throughout Maryland to assist people who are struggling to make ends meet and striving to work their way out of poverty.
-These programs assist low-income people and families with achieving self-sufficiency through a range of transitional housing services, meal programs, education, employment, and counseling services, and through referrals to other support services.
+These programs assist low-income people and families to achieve self-sufficiency through a range of transitional housing services, meal programs, education, employment, and counseling services, and through referrals to other support services.
 Our aims are to help prevent people from slipping into poverty, to assist those experiencing poverty to escape and to improve lives.